top of page

 Designer: Himself

-The Harlem legend wore himself.
-His zoot suit revival was richly brown and sharply wide, detailed with the Sankofa symbol — a Ghanaian sign meaning "go back and get it."
-He wasn’t referencing the theme; he authored it.
-This wasn’t a costume.
-This was confirmation: the man who tailored resistance into luxury long before the Met noticed.
+Dapper Dan showcased himself.
+His zoot suit revival was resplendently brown and sharply wide, adorned with the Sankofa symbol — a Ghanaian sign meaning "go back and get it."
+He wasn’t merely referencing the theme; he authored it.
+This was not a costume, but a testament: the man who tailored resistance into luxury long before the Met took notice.

 9. Lauryn Hill 🇺🇸 — Yellow Suit, Quiet Storm